Content Marketing on LinkedIn

 This is the start of your post and I cannot underestimate its importance.
 You need to capture eyes and make them want to move forward.
 There’s a ‘see more’ line on LinkedIn and you can use this to great effect.
 Here are 3 possibilities:

-Notice that this starts with a question and expands on it on the following lines?
+Notice that this starts with a question and expands on it with the following lines?
 We only get half way through the point until the ‘…see more’ line blocks the text.
 There is humour, sarcasm, it’s a criticism, it’s provocative and it represents how a lot of people feel.
 There’s a lot to relate to.

 Notice how this ends half way through a sentence?
 You know there’s going to be more and chances are it’s something you agree with.
 So long as you agree with what you’re saying, there’s nothing wrong with this approach to content writing.
 It can help attract like-minded people to your content and business.